Digital Banking Safety, Awareness and Protection

 - Keep your information private

-- FCB will never email, call or otherwise ask you for your username, password or other online banking credentials on an unsolicited basis.
+- FCB will never email, call or otherwise ask you for your username, password or other digital banking credentials on an unsolicited basis.
 You should never provide this information to others as these “phishing” attempts are frequently used to try to gain fraudulent access.
-Online account sites you deal with should already know this information.
+Digital account sites you deal with should already know this information.

-- We may send you periodic messages within your online banking session to notify you of service upgrades or availability, security awareness material or the availability of other FCB services or products.
+- We may send you periodic messages within your digital banking session to notify you of service upgrades or availability, security awareness material or the availability of other FCB services or products.

 - Be cautious with your email